New Baden, Texas

 New Baden is an unincorporated community in Robertson County, Texas, United States.
 New Baden is located on U.S. Route 79, 4 mi east of Franklin.

 History

 New Baden was founded in 1881 by German immigrants.
-The community opened a post office in 1882; it later grew to contain a drugstore, hotel, church, and railway station.
-The population of New Baden peaked at 175 in 1915; it declined to 105 by 1970 but rose to 150 in 2000.
+The community opened a post office in 1882; it later grew to contain a drugstore, a hotel, church, and railway station.
+The population of New Baden peaked at 175 in 1915; it declined to 105 by 1970, but rose to 150 in 2000.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, New Baden has a humid subtropical climate, abbreviated "Cfa" on climate maps.